C-Dr4gon/NetTester/README.md

 ![image](https://user-images.githubusercontent.com/103941010/194732404-9ffbab20-3cd3-458f-9802-ae5bc4347c61.png)

-This is a penetration testing program, written in bash script for Linux, that executes and logs local network attacks.
+This is a penetration testing program, written in shell script, that executes and logs local network attacks.
 This is meant for testing local networks with SMB protocol service enabled.

 The brute-force attack will take a long time.
 If you just want to test if this program works, set your user as "IEUser" and password as "Passw0rd!" for the hosts in the local target network.